kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 Then, after all, how can you avoid SERE at all? --- Well I don’t know.
 There is no silver bullet.
 The cases vary.
 Please find your way for yourself.

-## Microsoft Azure DevOps sign-in processes --- a death zone
+## Microsoft Azure DevOps log-in process --- a death zone

 I found many people encountered SERE while they tried to automate the login process into Microsoft Azure DevOps.